owncloud/ios-sdk/doc/CONFIGURATION.md

 ### Support for `UIWebView`-based authentication sessions

 By default, support for `UIWebView`-based authentication sessions is not included.
-If it is needed (f.ex. for MobileIron setups, where `ASWebAuthenticationSession` and `SFAuthenticationSession` are not supported), it needs to be configured by adding
+If it is needed (f.ex. for MobileIron setups, where `ASWebAuthenticationSession` is not supported), it needs to be configured by adding

 ```
 OC_FEATURE_AVAILABLE_UIWEBVIEW_BROWSER_SESSION=1